Hotel Review: Tahiti Pearl Beach Resort, Tahiti

 We spent two nights at the Tahiti Pearl Beach Resort and it was the perfect amount of time to enjoy the incredible black sand beach and the hotel.
 The location is unbeatable in the sense that this is such a unique place to visit.
 It’s worth the trip to experience that for yourself and we can highly recommend it as a great, affordable option in Papeete.
 If you’re planning a couple of days on the main island of Tahiti, it’s worth checking out the Tahiti Pearl Beach Resort.

-Disclaimer: We were hosted by the Tahiti Pearl Beach Resort.
-All opinions expressed are our own and do not reflect the hotel’s statements or opinions.
+Disclaimer: We were hosted by Pearl Resorts on a media stay.
+Please know the opinions expressed are all our own and may not reflect the hotel’s own views.